Fernando Iwasaki

-Fernando Iwasaki Cauti (born 1961, in Lima) is a Peruvian writer and historian.
+Fernando Iwasaki Cauti (born 1961) is a Peruvian writer and historian.

 Born into a family with multiple roots (Japan, Ecuador and Italy).
-While in Peru, he taught at the Pontificia Universidad Católica del Perú and the Universidad del Pacífico in Lima.
+While in Peru, he taught at the Pontifical Catholic University of Peru and the University of the Pacific in Lima.
 Since 1989, he has lived in Seville.

 Iwasaki has published more than 20 volumes of fiction and non-fiction.
 He contributes regularly to various newspapers and magazines.
-His work has been translated into half a dozen languages, including Russian, English, French, Italian, Romanian and Korean.
+His work has been translated into numerous languages, including Russian, English, French, Italian, Romanian and Korean.